madsnedergaard/preview-link-in-linear/README.md

 ## Usage

-> [!IMPORTANT]
-> This project is still under development and not quite ready for production use.
-Create an issue if you're interested in helping out or have any feedback.

 ```yaml
 name: Preview Links in Linear
 # Run action when a new comment is added to a pull request (as we are expecting a Linear-bot comment with a link to the Linear issue)